 Ans.
 No, the career gap will not affect the PSU selection process through UGC NET.
 PSUs only consider UGC NET qualification marks when hiring candidates.

 Q3.
 Is there any interview for NTA UGC NET after qualifying?

 Ans.
-There are no interviews for the selected candidates after qualifying the exam as per the UGC NET selection criteria.
-Candidates can download the e-certificate and apply for jobs.
+There are no interviews for the selected candidates after qualifying for the exam as per the UGC NET selection criteria.
+Qualified candidates can directly download the e-certificate and apply for various jobs.

 Q4.
 How is UGC NET qualifying criteria different from JRF?

 Ans.
 If you opt for the UGC NET exam only while filling out the application form, then you will be considered eligible for the post of Assistant Professor.
 Whereas for a research field you must choose the JRF option as well.
 The cut-off marks for both the exams are also different.